zhaisilong/PepPCBench/README.md

 # PepPCBench

-PepPCBench is a Comprehensive Benchmark for Protein-Peptide Complex Structure Prediction with AlphaFold3.
+PepPCBench: A Comprehensive Benchmark for Protein-Peptide Complex Structure Prediction with AlphaFold3

 ⚠️ Under Peer Review | Data & Scripts Coming Soon

+The peer-review process is currently ongoing.
+In the meantime, to promote open science and foster early community collaboration, we have decided to release the code and data ahead of publication.
+This repository remains under active development and will continue to be updated and refined as part of our future work.

+We welcome feedback from the community!
-We welcome community feedback!
-For questions or dataset requests, open an ​Issue​ or contact zhaisilong@outlook.com.
+For questions, issues, or dataset requests, please open an [Issue](https://github.com/zhaisilong/PepPCBench/issues) or contact us directly at `zhaisilong@outlook.com`.

 ## Setups